-The advice to consistently patch your applications applies not just to Adobe, but for other critical third-party applications as well.
+The advice to consistently patch your applications applies not just to Adobe but to other critical third-party applications as well.
 When was the last time you operated a system that didn’t have Java?

 Can you even remember when you voluntarily used Internet Explorer or Microsoft Edge over another third-party browser like Chrome or Firefox?
 Each application you use to get work done will undoubtedly have a vulnerability discovered in it at some point; patches safeguard against these vulnerabilities.

 But most enterprises use more than a few computers; they use dozens or even hundreds.
 Manually updating each of these computers is out of the question.
 It would just take too long.

 SCCM Third-Party Software Updates Patching Experience?

-To make things simpler, enterprises can turn to desktop management tools to automate the patching process.
+To simplify things, enterprises can turn to desktop management tools to automate the patching process.
 One such device, Microsoft System Center Configuration Manager (SCCM), has been reliably used to patch Microsoft applications for over two decades.

 The problem with SCCM is that it doesn’t support patching for third-party applications (not all the 3rd party catalogs).
 Admins can use SCCM for Microsoft apps, but keeping business-critical applications like Java or the Adobe suite up-to-date requires alternative means.

 How can Third-Party SCCM Plugin Help?

-The patching process would be a whole lot simpler if you could just SCCM third-party Update for applications without switching from SCCM to another application.
+The patching process would be simpler if you could SCCM third-party Updates for applications without switching from SCCM to another application.
 Patch Connect Plus augments your existing SCCM setup to allow you to patch third-party applications automatically.